vickyks/clean_landregistry/README.md

 Edge cases:
 * the third row can cause problems.
 If it is only one field, it's a date (from the date of lease and term)
 * if it is not the only field, it can either be part of description, or plan ref, and there's no real way to tell
+* The structure of the api data isn't strictly consistent in the larger dataset. json_response['leaseschedule'] isn't necessarily a dict with the 'scheduleentry' key.
+It's sometimes a list of 'scheduleentry' dicts

 ### Questions / improvements?